ARPA funds sought for infrastructure to service industrial park, Fair Oaks Ranch urban center

 The recommendation from the Joint Committee on Pandemic Relief working group on economic development now goes to the full joint committee.
 If approved there, it would be taken up by the Legislature, which is expected to meet in special session this fall.

-Although city officials see the Fair Oaks Ranch development as a critical component of the plan, they stress that construction of expanded wastewater treatment and conveyance capacity would extend far beyond the boundaries of the property and benefit surrounding communities like Catoosa and Broken Arrow.
+Although city officials see the Fair Oaks Ranch development as a critical component of the plan, they stress that construction of expanded wastewater treatment and conveyance capacity would extend far beyond the boundaries of the property and benefit surrounding communities, such as Catoosa and Broken Arrow.

 “While we are very focused on creating a space for industrial growth in that part of our city, the reality is that building out the wastewater infrastructure in that area benefits that whole region,” Bynum said.